dhananjaymenon/dhananjaymenon/README.md

 ### You have reached Dhananjay's Github profile

 ## About Me
 I am always a student when it comes to coding.
-Currently, I'm a Masters student at the University of Chicago.
-My intersts include python automation, artificial intelligence and software development.
+Currently, I'm a Masters graduate at the University of Chicago.
+My intersts include software development, artificial intelligence and automation.

 You can reach out to me via <a href = 'https://www.linkedin.com/in/dhananjay-sunil-menon/'> LinkedIn<a>